ontio/ontology/docs/specifications/native_contract/ontid.md

 Method: addRecovery

 Arguments:
-    0    byte array    user ID
+    0    String       user ID
-    1    byte array    recovery address
+    1    Address      recovery address
-    2    byte array    user's public key
+    2    ByteArray    user's public key

 Event: trigger 'Recovery' event when succeeds
 ```

-This method succeeds if and only if the argument 2 is the user's existing public key,
+This method secceeds if and only if the argument 2 is the user's existing public key,
 and the recovery address has not been set.